2. Ensuring sufficient physical infrastructure and workforce capacity

 2.1 Physical infrastructure

-Belgium faces a shortage of protective equipment and medical supplies, including masks, personal protective equipment (PPE) (gowns and glasses), diagnostic tests, and alcohol-based hand gels for health care providers.
+At the beginning of the crisis, Belgium faced a shortage of protective equipment and medical supplies, including masks, personal protective equipment (PPE) (gowns and glasses), diagnostic tests, and alcohol-based hand gels for health care providers.

 Personal protective equipment and masks